 At the Duke University School of Nursing (DUSON), we are dedicated to leading and accelerating nursing science and its translation through research focused in clinical innovation, population health and chronic illness, precision health and methods and analytics.
 DUSON researchers are leaders in their fields and are actively training future nurses in the development and translation of knowledge to improve the health of individuals, families and communities.
-For 2019, we saw tremendous growth in our National Institutes of Health-Funded (NIH) research performance.
-We achieved double-digit growth in terms of both total projects receiving funding and in the amounts awarded with $6.9 million in total NIH-funded grants, and 22 total projects awarded.
-We also ranked #2 in NIH F31 awards, #3 in total number of awards, and #9 in total NIH-research dollars awarded.
+For 2020, we saw tremendous growth in our National Institutes of Health-Funded (NIH) research performance.
+We achieved double-digit growth in terms of both total projects receiving funding and in the amounts awarded with $7.28 million in total NIH-funded grants, and 18 total projects awarded.
+We also ranked #8 in NIH F31 awards, and #8 in total NIH-research dollars awarded.

 Through engagement of diverse faculty, staff and student populations, fresh ideas and perspectives will continue to emerge to shape innovative and relevant research questions.
 Immersive student research experiences are designed to encourage critical thinking and inventive problem solving.
 New learning environments provide the catalyst for exchange and interaction and ultimately help to shape the next generation of nurse-scientists.